opencollective/opencollective-api/docs/postgres.md

 ### Run migrations

-This will run all the migrations in `migrations/`:
+This will run all the pending migrations in `migrations/`:

 ```
 npm run db:migrate